Core Web Vitals – and How to Improve Them

 Let's Talk

-Core Web Vitals are three metrics Google uses to measure how fast, responsive, and visually stable a website is — and they directly affect where your site ranks in search results.
-This guide explains what each metric is, what Google considers a “good” score, and the specific changes that improve each one.
+Core Web Vitals are three metrics Google uses to measure how fast, responsive, and visually stable a website is — and they directly affect both where you rank and how many visitors convert.
+A 0.1-second improvement in mobile load time alone lifted retail conversions by 8.4% in Deloitte and Google’s study of 37 brands (Deloitte/Google, 2020).
+This guide explains what each metric is, what counts as a “good” score, and the specific changes that improve each one.

-Important 2024 update: Google replaced the original FID (First Input Delay) metric with INP (Interaction to Next Paint) on 12 March 2024.
-INP is now the official responsiveness metric inside Core Web Vitals.
-This post uses the current INP thresholds throughout.
+Important update: Google replaced the original FID (First Input Delay) metric with INP (Interaction to Next Paint) on 12 March 2024.
+INP is now the official responsiveness metric inside Core Web Vitals, and this guide uses the current INP thresholds throughout.

 What are Core Web Vitals?

-Core Web Vitals are a set of three metrics measuring the user experience of loading and interacting with a webpage: loading speed, responsiveness, and visual stability.
-Google uses them as a ranking signal alongside mobile-friendliness, HTTPS, and safe browsing.
+Core Web Vitals are a set of three metrics measuring the experience of loading and interacting with a webpage: loading speed, responsiveness, and visual stability.
+Google uses them as a confirmed ranking signal alongside mobile-friendliness, HTTPS, and safe browsing, as part of its page experience signals.
+They sit at the technical heart of any modern build — see our web design and development guide for where performance fits in the wider picture.

-The Core Web Vitals are LCP, INP, and CLS — each rated by Google as Good, Needs Improvement, or Poor.
+The Core Web Vitals are LCP, INP, and CLS — each rated by Google as Good, Needs Improvement, or Poor against fixed thresholds.
+The chart below shows where each band begins.

 LCP (Largest Contentful Paint)

-LCP measures loading performance — specifically the time from page start until the largest visible element (usually the hero image or main heading) finishes rendering.
+LCP measures loading performance — the time from page start until the largest visible element (usually the hero image or main heading) finishes rendering.
+Good is under 2.5 seconds; over 4 seconds is poor.

 LCP scoreRating